melogabriel/nubank-expenses-analysis/README.md

 # Nubank Expense Dashboard Project

-This project consolidates monthly credit card statement data from Nubank into a single CSV file, enabling data visualization through a Google Sheets dashboard in Looker Studio.
+This project consolidates monthly credit card statement data from Nubank into a single CSV file using Python, enabling data visualization through a Google Sheets dashboard in Looker Studio.

 ## Features